-In the central highland of Iceland, you will find one of the pearls of Iceland, a beautiful geothermal area called Hveravellir, a nature reserve 650 meters above sea level.
+In the central highland of Iceland, you will find one of Iceland's pearls: a beautiful geothermal area called Hveravellir, a nature reserve at 650 meters above sea level.

 Join me on an adventure into the highland, where we will visit colourful geothermal hot springs and bathe in a hot pool in a geothermal river :)